 Copper has many useful properties and is the world’s third most-used metal.
-How is copper used and which industries consume the most copper?
+What are its applications, and which industries consume the most copper?

 Copper products are widely used in building construction, electrical grids, electronic products, transportation equipment and home appliances.

-The abundance of copper uses makes the metal a valuable indicator for global economic health, and the red metal has even earned the moniker “Dr. Copper.”
+The abundance of copper uses makes the metal a valuable indicator for global economic health, and for that reason the red metal has even earned itself the moniker “Dr. Copper.”

 Copper also forms alloys more freely than most metals, and corrosion-resistant copper alloys are used in many industries, including manufacturing and construction.
-The red metal is even employed in the medical field to curb the spread of dangerous infections.
+The red metal is even employed in the medical field to curb the spread of dangerous infections — a use case that is quickly gaining attention.

-China is the largest consumer of refined copper and accounts for 43 percent of global copper ore imports.
+China is the largest consumer of refined copper and accounted for 54 percent of global copper ore imports in 2020.
 Industrial nations like Japan, the US, Germany and Spain also rank as significant consumers.

 Here the Investing News Network highlights copper uses in five industries driving copper demand.